armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-24-0.md

 #### Clouddriver

 You can now use PostgresSQL 10 or later as the backing store for Clouddriver.

+#### Cloud Foundry

+Improvements to the Cloud Foundry provider include the following:

+* Droplets do not have to be restaged after a service gets bound anymore.
+* The endpoints now use `/v3` to provide more granular control over READ/WRITES.
+* You can now filter based on location and space.
+This gives you the ability to scope your Spinnaker to a specific organization or space, limiting the resources, operations, and caching to a specific organization or space.

 ### Pipelines as Code